shrewdacumen/shortly-app-by-sungwook/README.md

   - `ProgressInformation_Or_ErrorMessageHandling_WhileWaitingForShortCodeView`:  The Transient Error Message from the web endpoint + The Transient Task Message for adding `url_string` + Progress animation
-    This is designed to give not only newly added url task information and progress animation but also the error message from the remote (SHRTCODE) end point.
+    This is designed to give not only newly added url task information and progress animation but also the error message from the remote (SHRTCODE) endpoint.
-      And previously made func `errorReason_SHRTCODEWAY(fromErrorCode:)` could give the user more detail error message for the end point.
+      And previously made func `errorReason_SHRTCODEWAY(fromErrorCode:)` could give the user more detail error message for the endpoint.
       However, I think that overwhelming the screen with too much information would not be pleasant to the user that I gave up using the func.